Heat and Dryness in the Large Intestine

 Cause

 “Dryness in Large Intestine” is caused by the over-consumption of “dry” foods.
 Such foods are broiled and baked foods.
 Another cause for “dryness in the Large Intestine” is blood and/or yin deficiency.
-On how the concept "Yin" is incorporated in human physiology please read about Yin and Yang in Chinese medicine below.
+In order to understand that we need to make a quick review of the concept of Yin and Yang in Traditional Chinese Medicine:

 Living for a prolonged period of time in hot and/or dry environment can also lead to “heat and dryness in the Large Intestine”.

-If you want to learn more about the Large Intestine and its functions from the perspective of traditional Chinese medicine go to "The Large Intestine in Chinese medicine" in the Physiology chapter.
+If you want to learn more about the Large Intestine and its functions from the perspective of Traditional Chinese Medicine you can read the material "The Large Intestine in Traditional Chinese medicine" in the Physiology chapter.

 Symptoms